 Will It Grow Back?
 Signs and Recovery Factors

-In most cases, hair can grow back after being pulled from the root.
-Regrowth depends on whether the follicle is intact and undamaged.
-Hair grows from follicles beneath the skin.
-If these structures are unharmed, they can produce new strands of hair within weeks.
+In most cases, strands can regrow after being pulled from the root.
+Whether that happens depends on whether the follicle is intact and undamaged.
+Hair grows from structures beneath the skin, and if those structures are unharmed, they can produce new growth within weeks.

 Signs that support regrowth include: